CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

         - Applies filtering logic to ignore minor fluctuations (defined dynamically based on average activity frequency).

-        - Matches emotion and activity trends chronologically, using a sliding time window to infer correlations.
+        - Matches emotion and activity trends chronologically, using a sliding time window to infer correlations

         - Categorizes these as trend patterns like ++, --, +-, -+.